Protecting Yourself When Working On Sites

 - Loud noises

 How Can Workers Protect Themselves from Hazards On-Site?

-A huge step, and perhaps the most important, is ensuring the correct PPE for the job is worn.
+One of the easiest steps to be personally responsible for is ensuring the correct PPE for the job is worn.
 This includes:

 - Hats and head protection